 Applying a new named user license file to License Manager

 Re-applying the same named user authorization file to License Manager will not increment or add more named users.
-Applying or re-applying any Esri named user *.lic file will always overwrite the existing named user licenses on the License Manager.
-The exception to this rule is if the named user *.lic file contains more than one ArcGIS Product or Premium App.
+Applying or re-applying any Esri named user *.lic or *.json authorization file will always overwrite the existing named user licenses on the License Manager.
+The exception to this rule is if the named user *.lic or *.json authorization file contains more than one ArcGIS Product or Premium App.
 For example, a *.lic file for Drone2Map can be applied to the ArcGIS License Manager at a later stage than a *.lic file for ArcGIS Pro.

 If changes to, or additional ArcGIS Pro or Premium App named user licenses need to be applied to the ArcGIS License Manager, a new authorization file must be created in My Esri and the configuration steps repeated.
 This will update the ArcGIS Pro or Premium App named user features, named user quantities, and expiry dates to match your current entitlements.
-Please be aware that the export of the file from License Manager to the portal must also be repeated for the new configuration to become actively in use.
+For Portal for ArcGIS 10.6, please be aware that the export of the file from License Manager to the portal must also be repeated for the new configuration to become actively in use.

 All named user licenses have a thirty day grace period applied to the subscription expiry date at the time of creating the named user authorization file in My Esri.
 ArcGIS Pro will display a reminder for licenses which are about to expire.
 The expiry dates of your named user licenses are tied to your maintenance agreement for the applicable product and are updated when it is renewed through Esri Customer Service or your local distributor.
 Once updated licenses are available, a new ArcGIS Pro or Premium App named user authorization file must be created in My Esri, applied to the License Manager, and a new portal configuration file exported to Portal for ArcGIS.